jlyric/SCGuardian/README.md

     dev           jlyric@outlook.com - https://github.com/jlyric
     build-ver     v0.0.1
     build-date    September 16th, 2015
-    build-sha     be6a8cc1c1ecfe9489fb51e4869af15a13fc2cd2
+    build-sha     91bbab1b8343cd52b6f7b34f6181ad2f7b0efb3e
     license       GNU General Public License v3.0

 Getting Started
 -------------------------------------------
 The ScreenConnect Guardian is a set of functions to perform various tasks in the capacity of examining the online relationship between the ScreenConnect host and client.
-The ScreenConnect Guardian is akin to the LogMeIn Guardian in that the script performs various checks and tasks with the shared goal of keeping the ScreenConnect Client online and showing connected with the ScreenConnect Server.
+ScreenConnect Guardian is akin to the LogMeIn Guardian in that the script performs various checks and tasks with the shared goal of keeping the ScreenConnect Client online and connected with the ScreenConnect Server.

 Guardian PowerShell Script & ScreenConnect Extension
 ---------------------------------------------------
 The ScreenConnect Guardian is comprised of two different parts.
 The first, a PowerShell script, is built specifically to run on the client machines.
 The second, a ScreenConnect extension, contains a small helper function which is called by the PowerShell script.

 The core PowerShell function, Start-Guardian, will check reachability of the configured ScreenConnect host by first running an ICMP (ping) test followed by a direct TCP connection to the host on the configured relay port.
-As the server is up and running the client should be connected correct?
+As the server is up and running the client should be connected, correct?
 Not always.
 The name of the game with remote access is making sure you have remote access.
 The script will make a request to the ScreenConnect Guardian Extension for online status of the client at the server console to determine the current online relationship and act accordingly.
 If the server is showing the client as offline, but reachability is good from the client to host -- restart the client service to reestablish the connection relationship.

 Requirements
 -------------
-##### ScreenConnect Extension
+##### Extension
 * Windows only?

-The Extension has been tested on ScreenConnect Servers running Windows variants.
+The extension has been tested on ScreenConnect Servers running Microsoft variants.
 I'm not sure what the extension architecture looks like on other operating systems.
 When time is available I will spin up a Linux VM and quickly setup a vanilla ScreenConnect installation to take a look and report back.

 ##### PowerShell Script
 * Windows only.